NYULibraries/nyu_sso_plugin/README.md

 # nyu_sso_plugin
-Archivesspace Single Sign On plugin
+Archivesspace Single Sign On plugin using omniauth